 Schaffer Family Law Group, APC

-Founder of Schaffer Family Law Group, APC is Certified Family Law Specialist Sarah T. Schaffer, CFLS, LL.M.
+Founder of Schaffer Family Law Group is Certified Family Law Specialist Sarah T. Schaffer, CFLS, LL.M.
 Sarah and her hand-picked team of family law attorneys and staff are relentlessly focused on protecting and advancing her clients’ rights and interests in Divorce, Child Custody & Visitation, Spousal Support and other family law proceedings throughout the San Diego area, whether at the bargaining table in a mediation or in the courtroom in a traditional trial setting.